djpugh/MTfit/_sources/tutorial.rst.txt

 ***************************
-Tutorial: Using mtfit
+Tutorial: Using MTfit
 ***************************

-:mod:`mtfit` is a bayesian approach to moment tensor inversion, allowing rigorous inclusion of uncertainties.
-This section shows a simple series of examples for running :mod:`mtfit`.
+:mod:`MTfit` is a bayesian approach to moment tensor inversion, allowing rigorous inclusion of uncertainties.
+This section shows a simple series of examples for running :mod:`MTfit`.

 The example data is included in :download:`examples/example_data.py <../../examples/example_data.py>` and are purely data that are used as an example, rather than a necessarily good solution.

 .. only:: not latex

-    These examples show some of the common usage of :mod:`mtfit`.
+    These examples show some of the common usage of :mod:`MTfit`.
 However, the reasons behind the choice of approach have not always been well explained.
-The next page (:doc:`Real Data Examples <real-tutorial>`) includes real and synthetic data used in the :ref:`Pugh et al. 2016a <Pugh-2016a>` paper as an example of the results that can be obtained using :mod:`mtfit`, along with some explanation of the parameter choices made.
+The next page (:doc:`Real Data Examples <real-tutorial>`) includes real and synthetic data used in the :ref:`Pugh et al. 2016a <Pugh-2016a>` paper as an example of the results that can be obtained using :mod:`MTfit`, along with some explanation of the parameter choices made.

 .. only:: latex

-    These examples show some of the common usage of :mod:`mtfit`.
+    These examples show some of the common usage of :mod:`MTfit`.
 However, the reasons behind the choice of approach have not always been well explained.
-The next chapter (Chapter :latex:`\ref{real-tutorial::doc}`) includes real and synthetic data used in the :ref:`Pugh et al. 2016a <Pugh-2016a>` paper as an example of the results that can be obtained using :mod:`mtfit`, along with some explanation of the parameter choices made.
+The next chapter (Chapter :latex:`\ref{real-tutorial::doc}`) includes real and synthetic data used in the :ref:`Pugh et al. 2016a <Pugh-2016a>` paper as an example of the results that can be obtained using :mod:`MTfit`, along with some explanation of the parameter choices made.

 .. only:: latex